bdanzi/ML_COURSEBARI/README.md

 Examples of the plot produced are stored in the `Plots_NNtraining\` directory for the usage of a Multi Layer Perceptron (MLP) and a Boosted Decision Tree (BDT) implemented by using scikit-learn package.

+# Your own Neural Network from scratch

 ```bash
 $ python NN_backpropagation_bdanzi.py
 ```

+This python code has been written to implement the backpropagation process in Neural Network training not using already available open-source packages.
-The command will produce `.png` files:
+The command will produce the `.png` file:
 - Loss function vs Epochs
 This code represents a home-made (no usage of numpy, scikit-learn,keras) Neural Network having one hidden layer.